electricbookworks/electric-book/samples/02-02-figures.md

 {% include figure
    image="naples.svg"
-   caption="A map of Naples"
-   link="https://en.wikipedia.org/wiki/Naples"
-   alt-text="A map showing the location of Naples." reference="Figure 1"
+   caption="A map of Naples and surrounding areas" link="https://en.wikipedia.org/wiki/Naples" alt-text="A map showing the location of Naples among surrounding areas in Italy." title="A map of Naples and surrounding areas" reference="Figure 1"
 %}